MATH-115: College Algebra

 7. Quadratic Equations and Inequalities

-1. Solve quadratic equations algebraically using factoring, the square root property, and the quadratic formula, and verify solutions graphically.
+1. Solve quadratic equations algebraically using factoring, the square root property, completing the square, and the quadratic formula, and verify solutions graphically.

 2. Perform basic arithmetic operations on complex numbers, and solve quadratic equations with complex solutions.